 I love holiday banners from Pottery Barn and Pottery Barn Kids (check out my Merry Christmas Garland, Easter Bunny Banner tutorial or one of my Halloween banner tutorials).
 Unfortunately, I do not love paying $22 for a decoration make of card stock and glitter!

-How to make a Glitter Thanksgiving Garland
+How to Make a Glitter Thanksgiving Garland

+This papercraft garland tutorial is one of my simplest Thanksgiving decorating ideas!
 Gather your supplies and in just a few minutes you can have your own Give Thanks garland.

-Garland Supplies
+Supplies

 - Gold Glitter Card Stock (12 x 12), 2 sheets